-- Classes can have member variables with different access control. - The members are either public, private, or protected. - public members are accessible from anywhere. - private members are only accessible by its member functions. - protected members are accessible by its member functions and its derived classes' member functions.
+- Classes can have members with different access control. - The members are either public, private, or protected (access specifiers). - public members are accessible from anywhere. - private members are only accessible by its member functions. - protected members are accessible by its member functions and its derived classes' member functions will be covered in a later lecture (8-Inheritance). - Any member encountered after a specifier will have the associated access until another specifier is encountered.